 Talent removing HEL from the gel and adding PBS.

+Add step for media ?

 Cell Loading and Imaging

 Use a confocal microscope with thermal and carbon dioxide control for imaging [1].
 Two main layers of beads will appear on the bottom and the top of the gel.
 Focus on the gel plane [2].
 Authors: Can you obtain screen capture footage for the SCREEN shots for this section?
 Or should the videographer film the screen?
+We can provide a screen shot for this section

 Confocal microscope setup.